chesterbr/chesterbr.github.io/_posts/2024-02-14-migrating-blog-comments-from-disqus-to-staticman.md

 If you want to moderate the comments (like I do), it can create a pull request instead of merging the data directly.
 You review the pull request and merge it to approve, or discard to reject - a very familiar environment for most programmers these days.
 It supports other git providers such as GitLab, but I'll focus on GitHub.

 You will need to host it somewhere.
 It's a lightweight, database-less Node.js app, so there are lots of options and not a lot of configuration involved.
-My choice is a DigitalOcean droplet (you can check my [recent blog post on cost-effective hosting](/archives/2023/11/budget-friendly-hosting-for-personal-projects) for details]).
+My choice is a DigitalOcean droplet (you can check my [recent blog post on cost-effective hosting](/archives/2023/11/budget-friendly-hosting-for-personal-projects) for details).

-The [official instructions](https://staticman.net/docs/getting-started) are clear once you figure the moving parts: your server will contain two RSA keys (a GitHub API key so the server can act on your behalf) and a private key that I suppose is used to store local secrets.
+The [official instructions](https://staticman.net/docs/getting-started) are clear once you figure the moving parts.
+Your server will contain two RSA keys: a GitHub API key so the server can act on your behalf), and a private key that (I suppose) is used to store local secrets.

 A few gotchas I ran into: